bridgecrew-perf6/TeamB_Model_Deployment/README.md

 We can try to find the sub duplicates to solve the problem of data leakage.
 Neural networks can be used to get knowledge on working with arrays.

+We will calculate the percentage of Prepayment risk.

+Eg - Prepayment risk of 60%

+In which field the prepayment risk is in higher mode.

+Eg - X attribute leads to higher prepayment risk .

 **Output:**